-Fee Category 2010 2009
+Fee Category 2011 2010

-Audit Fees (1) \$1,935 \$1,831
+Audit Fees (1) \$2,019 \$1,935

-Audit-Related Fees (2) 167
+Audit-Related Fees (2) 340

-Tax Fees (3) 74

-All Other Fees (4) 3 6
+All Other Fees (3) 3

-Total Fees \$1,938 \$2,078
+Total Fees \$2,365 \$1,938

-- (1) Audit fees consist of fees for the audit of our financial statements and internal control over financial reporting, the review of the interim financial statements included in our quarterly reports on Form 10-Q and other professional services provided in connection with statutory and regulatory filings or engagements. - (2) Audit-related fees consist of fees for assurance and related services that are reasonably related to the performance of the audit and the review of our financial statements and which are not reported under "Audit Fees."
-These services relate to our employee benefit plan audits, financial due diligence with respect to potential acquisitions, and consultations concerning financial accounting and reporting standards. - (3) Tax fees include fees related to tax compliance and tax advice services. - (4) All other fees include license fees for an accounting research tool.
+(1) Audit fees consist of fees for the audit of our financial statements and internal control over financial reporting, the review of the interim financial statements included in our quarterly reports on Form 10-Q and other professional services provided in connection with statutory and regulatory filings or engagements.

+(2) Audit-related fees consist of fees for assurance and related services that are reasonably related to the performance of the audit and the review of our financial statements and which are not reported under "Audit Fees."
+These services relate to financial due diligence with respect to potential acquisitions and consultations concerning financial accounting and reporting standards.

+(3) All other fees include license fees for an accounting research tool.